 Rhinoplasty surgery results in scars

-Any type of surgery will involve a scar if an incision has been made in the skin and rhinoplasty surgery is no different.
-The visibility of the scarring is determined by the type of a Rhinoplasty undertaken as the position of the incision is different in each case
+Any type of surgery will involve a scar if an incision has been made in the skin, and rhinoplasty surgery is no different.
+The visibility of the scarring is determined by the type of rhinoplasty undertaken, as the position of the incision is different in each case

-- Closed rhinoplasty surgery involves all incisions being located inside the nostrils so they should not be visible to the naked eye
+- Closed rhinoplasty involves all incisions being located inside the nostrils, so they should not be visible to the naked eye

 Our rhinoplasty surgeons are experienced in positioning all incisions within the natural folds and curves of the nose and nostril area to ensure that any resulting scars are as invisible as possible.
 Centre for Surgery is also an expert centre in scar management with a full range of non-surgical and surgical techniques to optimise the appearance of scars.

 Rhinoplasty can result in a significant amount of bruising and swelling